apache/activemq-website/src/components/classic/documentation/how-do-i-use-ssl.md

 javax.net.ssl.trustStore=/path/to/client.ts
 ```

 In Linux, do not use absolute path to keystore.
 By default, keytool uses `~/.keystore`, but in some setups passing `-Djavax.net.ssl.keyStore=/home/account/.keystore` to Java VM does not work.
-This is not specific to ActiveMQ Classic but good to keep in mind anyway.
+This is not specific to ActiveMQ but good to keep in mind anyway.

 ### Client certificates